RumelNHORS/Hotel_Management/README.md

 ## Technologies Used
 - **Django:** Core framework for developing the backend and handling the server-side logic.
-- **SQLite:** Database used for storing all application data securely.
+- **Mysql:** Database used for storing all application data securely.
 - **HTML5, CSS3, JavaScript:** Frontend technologies used to create a responsive and user-friendly interface.
 - **Ajax and jQuery:** For asynchronous requests and dynamic updates without reloading the page.
 - **Bootstrap:** Ensures the application is mobile-friendly and visually appealing.